PrimordialMoros/Bending/README.md

 Bending is a free and open source Minecraft plugin that brings the universe of _Avatar: The Last Airbender_ to your server.

-This project is a modern implementation of bending that is best described by:
+This project is a modern implementation of bending with the following key aspects:
-- Simple to learn and use.
-- Provide deeper mechanics for those inclined
-- Provide balanced pvp and pve experience, extremely configurable
+- Transparent development process
 - Robust, flexible API
-- Transparent development process
+- Supports custom translations
+- Accurate collision detection system
+- Balanced pvp and pve experience, extremely configurable

 For a full list of features check out the [features list](https://github.com/PrimordialMoros/Bending/wiki/Features).